 In addition to the prep nights, students will have a mandatory high school lifenight in the Spring.
 These happen each week, and the students are highly encouraged to attend many of them, but there will be one specific night each spring that all Confirmation students need to attend.

 Teens will get to attend one of two one-day retreats here at the Parish.
 Students must be at the entire retreat with their sponsor, or a parent if the sponsor cannot attend.
 If the teen cannot attend either one of the day retreats OR would prefer to attend an overnight retreat, the teen may attend either the Freshman Retreat or the Winter Retreat.
 On these retreats, students will have a chance to encounter the Lord, form community among themselves, and have a great time!

 It will be very important during the year of preparation for Confirmation that students and their families are turning in all of the needed paperwork and participating in all of the required events.
 These things include:

-Registering by the deadline in August
+Registering by August 31st

 Registering for the appropriate Confirmation retreat when the registration opens

 Turning in a copy of the Baptismal Certificate by January 14th